SciCatProject/governance/governing-entities/PROJECT-LEADERS.md

 ## Election
 For each open position as PL, any member of the Contributors Community can be nominated as candidate.
-No matter th enumber of candidates for each position, a vote by the Contributors Voting Body is required.
+No matter the number of candidates for each position, a vote by the Contributors Voting Body is required.
 The voting procedure will follow the procedure described in the [Voting](../procedures/VOTING.md) section.

 ## Posting Duration